DDoS/Golite/doc/milestone2.md

 all given expressions are valid.
 The identifier and expressions lists are then traversed to ensure that the types of each identifier-expression pair are the same.

-Print and println statements result in a type-check of all given expressions to ensure that any `AliasTypes` resolve to a `BasicType`.
-If no expressions are given, the print and println statements are trivially well-typed.
+The `print` and `println` statements result in a type-check of all given expressions to ensure that any `AliasTypes` resolve to a `BasicType`.
+If no expressions are given, the `print` and `println` statements are trivially well-typed.

 Declaration and short-declaration statements are type-checked using the method described in the 'Declarations' section.

-For loop statements result in the creation of a new `CodeBlockContext` for the loop condition.
+For-loop statements result in the creation of a new `CodeBlockContext` for the loop condition.
 If a for condition is given, the expression is type-checked to ensure that its type resolves to 'bool.'
 A new `CodeBlockContext` is opened for the body of the loop, and all of its statements are type-checked.
 The post-condition (if given) is type-checked after the statements in the loop body have been type-checked.

-If statements first type-check the if-block by doing the following:
+If-statements first type-check the if-block by doing the following:
-A new `CodeBlockContext` is craeted for the 'init'  statement (if given) and the expression used as the if-condition.
+A new `CodeBlockContext` is created for the `init`  statement (if given) and the expression used as the if-condition.
 The statement and expression are both type-checked and a check is done to ensure that the expression type resolves to bool.
 Then a new `CodeBlockContext` is created for the if-body and all of the statements in the body are type-checked.

-To keep track of the scope of all non terminals inside the switch block, a new CodeBlockContext is used for the body of the switch statement.
-Thereafter, the init condition is typechecked.
+To keep track of the scope of all statements inside the switch block, a new `CodeBlockContext` is used for the body of the switch statement.
+Thereafter, the `init` condition is type-checked.
 Then, the type for follow up expression is evaluated and stored in a variable to make sure it matches with the type of individual case conditionals.
-If the expression is not specified, the type of the expression is assumed to be a 'bool'.
+If the expression is not specified, the type of the expression is assumed to be `bool`.
 Thereafter, each case conditional type is evaluated and compared with the expression's type.
-Thereafter, all statements inside each case block are typechecked.
-For default case, no extra typechecking is needed.
-A new CodeBlockContext is used to keep track the scope of all non terminals inside each case block.
+Thereafter, all statements inside each case block are type-checked.
+For default case, no extra type-checking is needed.
+A new `CodeBlockContext` is used to keep track the scope of all statements inside each case block.

-For op-assignments, as the left and right hand sides of each statement evaluates to an expression, we re-use the same method that we use to typecheck expressions.
+For op-assignments, as the left and right hand sides of each statement evaluates to an expression, we re-use the same method that we use to type-check expressions.
 The comments above about resolving expressions apply here as well.
 In a nutshell, the method ensures that all the expressions on the left and right hand sides of each statement resolve to valid type for for the operation, are well typed and that the type of left hand side is equal to the type of right hand side.